DoHITB/BigInteger.c/README.md

    * Deleted function "shift" (unnecesary)
    * New function iniStr.
 It allocate memory for "toString" function
    * General code cleansing
+ * v3.01 (Release)
+   * Deleted "Do/While" loop on "carrySub" function.

 ## How To Configure it?